 Plus, making them takes only a few minutes.
 No oil/ghee tempering is needed for these healthy and refreshing chutneys.
 These are very versatile so that you can use them as a dip for any snacks, sandwiches, or Indian stuffed parathas.

-Green coriander chutney aka hare dhaniye ki chutney is a must for all types of Indian snacks and sandwiches.
+Green coriander chutney (Cilanrto Chutney) aka hare dhaniye ki chutney is a must for all types of Indian snacks and sandwiches.
 Be it any type of Chaat, Mathri, Potato Wedges, Sandwich, Toast, Patties, Kebab, Samosa, Mirchi Vada, Pakora, Kachori, Khaman Dhokla, Fried Rice, Bhel, Burger, Dosa , Idli, and the list goes on.

 The great thing about this green chutney is that there are many ways of making it and serving it.
-I must say there will be at least 20-30 ways of preparing it, depending upon the ingredients you have used.
+I must say there will be at least 20-30 ways of preparing it, depending on the ingredients you have used.
 Today I am sharing 3 basic methods of making an easy yet flavorsome green chutney.

-And these 3 chutneys are:
+These 3 versions of coriander chutneys are:

 - Coconut Coriander Chutney: Coconut and Coriander chutney is slightly spicy and tastes wonderfully coconutty and herby due to the combination of coconut and coriander.